 By using our website you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.
-Many web browsers manage this process differently, please refer to for detailed instructions on how to change your web browser settings.
+Many web browsers manage this process differently, please refer to http://www.allaboutcookies.org for detailed instructions on how to change your web browser settings.

 If you disable or decline cookies, some features will not be available to you or function properly and you may not be able to access some parts of the website.